Operation Blackcock: Sint Joost

 The Battle for the Dutch village of Sint Joost was a turning point in Operation Blackcock.
 After four days of fighting, the Germans knew that the armoured division that was facing them relied on the roads to manoeuvre their vehicles, due to poor winter conditions.
 The small village of Sint Joost was on the route of the 7th Armoured Division advance north towards Montfort.
 On 20 January, the 7th Armoured Division launched a first attack on the (assumed) two German companies of the 2nd Battalion Fallschirmjäger Regiment Hübner in Sint Joost.
 It took four attacks to clear the village, the final assault taking place on Sunday, 21 January.
 Sixty Fallschirmjäger were taken prisoner.

-The 9th Durham Light Infantry and 1st Rifle Brigade suffered many losses in Sint Joost.
-The DLI suffered 33 casualties, of which eight were killed in action.
+The 9th Durham Light Infantry (9th DLI) suffered 33 casualties, of which eight were killed in action.
 The Rifle Brigade counted 34 casualties, of which three men from 1 Company were killed in action.
-More than one hundred German soldiers were killed.
-German paratroopers who were not killed only left the cellars under civilian cover, afraid that they would be shot by the victors.
+More than a hundred German soldiers were killed.
+German paratroopers who survived only left cellars under civilian cover, afraid that they would be shot by the victors.
 Hübner had lost one company and a second had been nearly destroyed.